Tony118g/bundu-restaurant/README.md

     * **Login and Logout** - Registered users have the ability to login and logout of the site as they please.
 This can be done via the navbar links.
 When a user is logged in, an option to logout is available in the navbar and vice versa.
         * When a user wants to log in, they have to fill in a form with their username and password for authentication.
-        * Once a user has logged in, a message is displayed to confirm their log in.
+        * Once a user has logged in, a message is displayed to confirm their login.

         ![Login image](documentation/readme-images/login.png)
         ![Logged in messaged](documentation/readme-images/logged-in-message.png)

         * When a user wants to log out, they have to confirm their intention to logout first.
-If they confirm the log out, then the user is logged out of the site, otherwise they are returned to the previous page.
+If they confirm the log out, then the user is logged out of the site, otherwise, they are returned to the previous page.
-        * * Once a user has logged out, a message is displayed to confirm their log out.
+        * * Once a user has logged out, a message is displayed to confirm their logout.

         ![Logout image](documentation/readme-images/logout.png)
         ![Logged out messaged](documentation/readme-images/logged-out-message.png)